Who is responsible for paying the Solicitor?

 - The funeral expenses – the first priority after a secured creditor is funeral expenses, these are the only type of expenses that can be paid directly out of the deceased’s frozen bank account.

 - Testamentary expenses – This includes solicitor expenses and other expenses that relate to the administration of the estate.

-- Unsecured creditors –This is a creditor that has lent money without a obtaining a specified assets as collateral.
-An example of this kind of debt is bank loans, credit and store cards but can also include utility bills and debts to local and central government.
+- Unsecured creditors –This is a creditor that has lent money without obtaining a specified assets as collateral.
+An example of this kind of debt is bank loans, credit and store cards but can also include utility bills and debts to the local and central government.

 - Interest due on unsecured debts. – this is interest that has accrued on a unpaid unsecured debt.

 - Deferred debts– This is debt made in a somewhat informal way, for example a loan made between family members.

 When an estate has debt the creditors must be paid in this order.
 Once all of the secured creditors have been repaid, there is still some funds left they would be used to pay the funeral expenses, then the solicitor’s expenses and so on, continuing down the list until all the debts on the estate have been repaid.
 After which the remaining estate would be distributed to the beneficiaries according to the wishes in the will or the laws of intestacy.

 It may be that the estate has enough assets to cover secured creditors, funeral expenses and solicitors costs but after these have been accounted for there is not enough to pay creditors of a lower priority.
 For example, if an estate is valued at £6000 and has an unsecured loan but the solicitor’s fees and funeral expenses equal £6,000, the solicitors fees and funeral expenses would take priority over the unsecured loan and be paid first.
 After which there would be no money left in the estate to pay the unsecured creditor so they would have to write off the remaining debt.